CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - Balance parallelisation benefits against overhead costs.

 These optimisations MUST NOT compromise security or correctness.
 Performance-critical applications SHOULD profile their verification code to identify bottlenecks and focus optimisation efforts accordingly.

-## Member vs Organisation Signatures

-Developers integrating DomainAuth into their applications must decide whether to use member signatures or organisation signatures with member attribution.
-This decision should be based on the specific requirements of the application and the security considerations outlined in Section 9.5.

-### Implementation Recommendations

-1. **Library/SDK Design:**
-  - DomainAuth libraries and SDKs SHOULD provide distinct functions for creating member signatures and organisation signatures.
-  - Verification functions SHOULD be unified, with the signature type included in the verification output.
-  - Libraries SHOULD NOT require developers to specify the signature type during verification, as this should be determined automatically from the signature bundle.
-2. **Use Case Considerations:**
-  - Member signatures are recommended for applications where non-repudiation at the individual level is critical.
-  - Organisation signatures with member attribution are appropriate for applications where certificate management for individual members is impractical or where organisational accountability is sufficient.
-3. **Hybrid Approaches:**
-  - Some applications may benefit from supporting both signature types, allowing flexibility based on the specific context or user role.
-  - In hybrid implementations, clear policies should govern when each signature type is used.

-### User Interface Recommendations

-1. **Signature Type Indication:** User interfaces SHOULD clearly indicate whether a signature is a member signature or an organisation signature with member attribution.
-Different visual indicators (icons, colors, labels) SHOULD be used to distinguish between the two signature types.
-2. **Attribution Presentation:** For organisation signatures, interfaces SHOULD clearly indicate that the member attribution is a claim made by the organisation, not cryptographic proof.
-Example phrasing: `Signed by example.com on behalf of alice` rather than `Signed by alice of example.com`.
-3. **Verification Details:** Interfaces SHOULD provide access to detailed verification information, including the full certification path and validity periods.
-Advanced users SHOULD be able to view the complete verification process and results.
-4. **Error Handling:** Clear error messages SHOULD be displayed when verification fails, with appropriate guidance for users.
-Different error handling may be appropriate for different signature types, reflecting their distinct trust models.

 # Implementation Status